nguyenyou/scalawind/README.md

 ```

 Because this is quite "arbitrary" thing that you might not want your team to break your design system, you need to explicitly enable this feature via `--arbitrary-values` (or `-av` alias) flag.

+### Known issues with arbitrary values

+The arbitrary works well when use it alone and is the first method call in the chain, in other usecase, it might cause compile error, I'm trying to fix this.

 ## Arbitrary variants